-is less consensus on the reasons for this phenomenon.
-One simple explanation is that some people fail to report their true Medicaid status to the Current Population Survey (CPS) or the Survey of Income and Program Participation (SIPP) - the two key sources of data on health insurance coverage in the U.S. Available evidence suggests that under reporting of participation in means-tested government programs is significant.
-For example, estimates reported in the SIPP Quality Profile (U.S. Bureau of the Census, undated) suggest that SIPP respondents under report participation in AFDC, Food Stamps, and SSI by 25 percent.
-Such a high rate of under reporting could easily account for the absence of measured health insurance coverage among low-income populations who are eligible for Medicaid.4
+consensus on the reasons for this phenomenon.
+One simple explanation is that some people fail to report their true Medicaid status to the Current Population Survey (CPS) or the Survey of Income and Program Participation (SIPP) - the two key sources of data on health insurance coverage in the U.S. Available evidence suggests that under-reporting of participation in meanstested government programs is significant.
+For example, estimates reported in the SIPP Quality Profile (U.S. Bureau of the Census, undated) suggest that SIPP respondents under-report participation in Aid to Families with Dependent Children (AFDC), Food Stamps, and Supplemental Security Income (SSI) by 25 percent.
+Such a high rate of under-reporting could easily account for the absence of measured health insurance coverage among low-income populations who are eligible for Medicaid.4

 In this paper we present new evidence on accuracy of reporting of Medicaid coverage in the SIPP among California residents in the early 1990s.
 Our analysis is based on a unique matched data set composed of survey information from the 1990, 1991, 1992, and 1993 SIPP panels and administrative data on Medicaid eligibility from the State of California's Medi-Cal Eligibility File (MEF).
 As described below, MEF data were matched to SIPP records for the roughly three quarters of individuals in the SIPP who provided a valid Social Security number (SSN), or granted permission for the Census Bureau to look up their SSN.
-Using this matched data file it is possible to compare reported versus actual Medicaid eligibility on a month-bymonth basis for about 20,000 individuals.
+Using this matched data file it possible to compare reported versus actual Medicaid eligibility on a month-by-month basis for about 20,000 individuals.